Here are 21 reasons you may be broke. Read through the list to see which ones apply to you (hopefully none)!

 As a Financial Wellness Coach, I get to meet all sorts of amazing people in various stages of brokenness.
 Some of them have significant debt that they don’t know how to get a handle on while others are honestly doing just fine, they just don’t know what to do next.
 At some point, most of us will find ourselves in a financially challenged situation and ask ourselves how we got there.

-Below, I have compiled the 21 reasons you may be broke.
-Read through the list to see which ones apply to you.
-Then, head to my Instagram where I am writing a deep-dive series on each of these reasons over the course of 21 days.
+Below, I have compiled 21 reasons you may be broke.
 Don’t let your reasons for being broke turn into excuses.
 As they say, “knowing is half the battle”.

-Here are the 21 reasons.
+Here are 21 reasons.
 Choose all that apply:

 - You haven’t set the clear intention that you WILL get your finances together